 A good golf GPS device can be an excellent tool to help your game on any golf course.
 But they are not all created equally.
-This is why you should read articles like this one that do a deep dive in assessing such devices.

-What Do The GolfBuddy Voice Devices Actually Do?
+What Do the GolfBuddy Voice Devices Actually Do?

 It features thousands of golf courses from all over the world already downloaded onto the device.
 And you can download more.

-How It Compares To Regular HandHeld GPS Units
+How it Compares to Regular HandHeld GPS Units

 They are significantly smaller than a regular handheld GPS unit, and feature a clip on the back of the device.